'Baptist Religious Herald'

 9th April 1840

-How refreshingly honest of the baptist religious Register to be so forthright about what they know about the Book of Mormon!
+How refreshingly honest of the Baptist Religious Herald to be so forthright about what they know about the Book of Mormon!

 Shall we congratulate them?
 Not yet!